 - Install a ramp on your doorstep.
 If there are stairs, you definitely need a ramp and railing from both sides.

 - Widen door frames.
 It’s crucial to be sure that the wheelchair can easily fit through every door in your house.
-Standard wheelchairs are 635 mm wide, and for comfortable access doors should be 900 mm wide.
+Standard wheelchairs are 635 mm (25 in)wide, and for comfortable access doors should be 900 mm (35 in) wide.
 If the door is too narrow, you need to make a mild renovation and refit.
 Sometimes, removing the door frames is enough.
 If not, you’ll need to call a renovator.

 - Remove doorsteps.
 In order for the wheelchair to get in every room unobstructed, you better remove all doorsteps, and basically every uneven part of the flooring.